MostafaEla3sr/News_App_API_Flutter/README.md

 # This is flutter app using API

-# This app contains dark and light theme
+This app contains dark and light theme

 This app consists of three pages :
 - Business
 - Sports
 - Science

+Business page shows news about business
+Sports page shows news about sports
+Science page shows news about science

-The user can read the article and can search for an article
+The user can click on any new and read the article also he can search for any article